ammarkandel/Book-Store-CMS/README.md

 ### How to run this project

-- First: clone the repo `git clone git@github.com:ammarkandel/Book-Store-CMS.git` and open the folder `cd simple-calculator-js`.
+- First: clone the repo `git clone git@github.com:ammarkandel/Book-Store-CMS.git` and open the folder `cd Book-Store-CMS`.
-- Make sure you have npm installed localy then run `npm install` and `npm start`.
+- Make sure you have yarn installed localy then run `yarn` and `npm start`.

 ### Author